 Biden vows to finish Kabul evacuation, avenge US deaths

-President Joe Biden vowed Thursday to complete the evacuation of American citizens and others from Afghanistan despite the day's deadly suicide bomb attack at the Kabul airport.
+President Joe Biden is vowing to complete the evacuation of American citizens and others from Afghanistan despite the deadly suicide bomb attack at the Kabul airport.
 He promised to avenge the deaths of 13 U.S. service members killed in the attack, declaring to the extremists responsible: “We will hunt you down and make you pay.”

 As for the bombers and gunmen involved, he said, "We have some reason to believe we know who they are ... not certain.”
 He said he had instructed military commanders to develop plans to strike IS “assets, leadership and facilities.”